 Population estimates for England and Wales

 The Office for National Statistics (ONS) produces annual estimates of the resident population of England and Wales as at 30 June every year.
-The estimates are provided broken down by local authority, sex and age.
+The estimates are provided broken down by local authority, sex, and age.
 The most authoritative population estimates come from the census, which takes place every 10 years in the UK.
-Population estimates from a census are updated every year until the next census to produce mid-year population estimates.
+Population estimates from a census are updated every year until the next census, to produce mid-year population estimates (MYEs).

 Population estimates for the UK

-This document relates to the estimates for England and Wales only.
+This report relates to the estimates for England and Wales only.

 Usually resident population

 Population estimates refer to the usually resident population.
 This can mean that estimates of population do not necessarily coincide with the number of people to be found in an area at a particular time of the day or year.

 For most people, defining where they usually live – for the purposes of the census for example – is quite straightforward.
 For a minority of people the concept of usual residence is more difficult to define, for example, for students, members of the armed forces, prisoners and international migrants.